yerinle/groovydocs/README.md

 # groovydocs

-A Clojure repl helper tolaunch groovy javadocs in the browser
+A Clojure repl helper to launch groovy/grails javadocs in the browser

 ## Usage

-(groovydoc <Class name>)

-e.g
 (groovydoc String)

 ## License